cs-uob/COMS20012/docs/labs/LAB7.md

 The design document is a very important part of this lab.
 You should discuss it in depth with your partner, discuss among the tuples within your TA groups, and with your TA.
-While the lab are not assessed this year, doing this exercise properly is extremely important to get the most out of this unit.
+While the labs are not assessed this year, doing this exercise properly is extremely important to get the most out of this unit.

 A design document should clearly reflect the development of your solution, not